 Publishing the assignment

 When you finished with setting up your assignment, click publish or save in the top-right corner of the screen.

-After you publish the document, you can click the three dots in the top-right corner of the screen to edit the assignment (change the file, edit the instructions, enable/disable students downloading the document, adding practice questions and/or comments).
-Here you can also download the original document, without comments/practice questions.
+After you publish the document, you can click the three dots in the top-right corner of the screen to edit the assignment (change the file, edit the instructions, enable/disable students downloading the document, adding Question Cards and/or Discussion Threads).
+Here you can also download the original document, without Discussion Threads/Question Cards.